Hashir789/db2/ENHANCED_SCHEMA.md

 **Key Improvements:**
 - Renamed `merit_items_id` to `merit_item_id` for consistency
-- Added `is_required` for optional items in OR-type merits
 - CHECK constraint ensures target is defined
 - Links to `scale_value_id` instead of generic `scale` string